KaPodgaets/Hamal-frontend/tasks/2025-Q2/TASK-2025-027-add-case-106-route.md

 ## Acceptance Criteria

 - A new `<Route>` for `path="/case-106-data"` is added inside `src/App.tsx`.
 It renders `Case106DataPage` and is wrapped with `<ProtectedRoute requiredRole={1}>`.

+## Definition of Done

+- The route is added to App.tsx and accessible to operators.